icosa-foundation/open-brush-docs/alternate-and-experimental-builds/runtime-scripting/plugin-api-scripting-reference/layer.md

 ### layer:SetShaderFloat(brushType, parameter, value)

 Changes a shader float parameter.
-Affects all strokes on this layer of the given brush type
+Affects all strokes on this layer with this brush type

 **Returns:** nil